 - You can make regular payments by standing order

-- You can make voluntary payments by standing order, bank transfer or debit card
+- You can make voluntary payments by standing order or bank transfer

 - We’ll send you a standing order form when your mortgage completes and full details of your other payment options